On the Convergence of Modified Policy Iteration in Risk Sensitive Exponential Cost Markov Decision Processes: Conclusion

 \section{Conclusion}

 We presented a modified policy iteration algorithm which can reduce the computational burden of standard policy iteration for risk-sensitive MDPs.
-The proof of convergence relies on techniques that are quite different from the existing literature for discounted and risk-neutral average-cost problems.
-As in prior work for discounted-cost problems, our results can further be used to provide performance guarantees for RL algorithms.
+We present the proof of convergence for this algorithm, and empirically validate its utility.
+As in prior work for discounted-cost problems, it would be interesting to investigate if our results can further be used to provide performance guarantees for RL algorithms for risk-sensitive MDPs.